 - monitors the Department's risk management framework

-- endorses the internal audit work programme and monitors its implementation
+- considers and endorses the internal audit work program and monitors its implementation

 - provides a forum for the Department and the Australian National Audit Office to exchange views on external audit findings and associated recommendations, and

-- is a forum for finance, reporting and programme management issues
+- is a forum for finance, reporting and program management issues

 - oversees the Department's budget process and recommends budget priorities

-- oversees the strategic management and delivery of administered programmes
+- oversees the strategic management and delivery of administered programs

 - considers quarterly work health and safety reports, and